carlwiedemann/carlwiedemann.github.io/md/2024-01-03-gans-toward-better-code-review.md

 Review continues like this, with Alice commenting & Bob committing.
 In fact, most of Bob's PR reviews go like today's.
 So it's a pretty usual day for Bob.
 Alice usually has great suggestions, and Bob usually enjoys hearing them.
 Eventually, after a few more comments & commits, the pipeline is green, the PR is approved, and so Bob merges it.
 All's well, then.

-Yet one thing remains true: **A conversation that could have happened, did not happen.**
+Yet something remains unresolved: A conversation that **could** have happened, did **not** happen.

 ## Missed connections

 So was [change X] the best change to make?
+Who can know?

-Moreover: does Alice & Bob's day sound familiar to you?
-Have you been in this situation before?
+Moreover: Does Alice & Bob's day sound familiar to you?
+Have you been in a situation like this before?
 I certainly have.

 And if you have, I'd guess that you likely identify with Alice's position rather than Bob's.
 What Bob perceives is a typical day &mdash; and it may be completely _unremarkable_ to him.
 But what Alice recognizes is _conflict_ between what she intended and what Bob perceives.
 So if you relate more to Alice, I believe it is because we tend to recognize and recall what is in _conflict_ more than what is _unremarkable_.